Spring Cleaning: Baby & New Mom Gear

 2. Bag/Box items that are still in good shape.
 I have personally found a technique called "throw clothes in a closet" to be an effective temporary triage; this involves tossing items into a box in my kiddo’s closet until it's full, and then either a) move it to storage (if you think you might have another baby in your future) with a label (0-3 mon, etc); or b) pass it on/donate it

-• Note: The “throw clothes in a pile in the closet” technique is not new; and I doubt I can claim it as unique intellectual property.
-It is, I think, preferred over my childhood technique of “throw clothes on the floor”.
+- Note: The “throw clothes in a pile in the closet” is slightly preferred over my childhood technique of “throw clothes on the floor”.

 Do you have 5-30 diapers that no longer fit?
 Beyond the "donation to friend" option, you can also support your local Diaper Bank to help #EndDiaperNeed and leave #NoChildWetBehind.
 My local Diaper Bank requests donations be in sealed, waterproof containers (like a ziploc).